emfem/emfem/README.md

             -DMETIS_DIR=$(spack location -i metis) ..
     $ make

-Note that EMFEM was only tested on Linux and macOS systems.
-For Windows users, we suggest to use WSL1/WSL2 or a virtual machine.
+Note that EMFEM has only been tested on Linux and macOS systems.
+For Windows users, we recommend using WSL1/WSL2 or a virtual machine.

 Usage
 -----

-To run the forward modeling process, the user need to provide three files, i.e., the model file, the data template file and the configuration file.
-Then use the flowing command to run emfem
+To run the forward modeling process, the user needs to provide three files: the model file, the data template file, and the configuration file.
+Then use the flowing command to run emfem:

     $ mpirun -np <# of processes> ./emfem -options_file <configuration-file-name>

-For more details of the format of these files, please refer to the [documentation](https://emfem.ceqin.me).
+For more details on the format of these files, please refer to the [documentation](https://emfem.ceqin.me).

 License
 -------